-Collaboration Agreement
+Development Agreement

-On September 3, 2019, the Company entered into a Development Collaboration Agreement (the "Agreement") with Verily Life Sciences LLC ("Verily").
-The Agreement, which is over a 24 month term, involves joint development and production of intellectual property between the Company and Verily.
+On September 3, 2019, the Company entered into a Development Collaboration Agreement (the "Development Agreement") with Verily Life Sciences LLC ("Verily").
+The Development Agreement, which is over a 24 month term, involves joint development and production of intellectual property between the Company and Verily.
 Each participant has primary responsibility for certain aspects of development and approval, with all processes to be performed at each respective party's own cost.
-Costs incurred by the Company in connection with the Agreement will be expensed as research and development expense in accordance with ASC 730, Research and Development.
+Costs incurred by the Company in connection with the Development Agreement will be expensed as research and development expense in accordance with ASC 730, Research and Development.

-The Company and Verily will develop certain next-generation atrial fibrillation ("AF") screening, detection, or monitoring products pursuant to the Collaboration Agreement, which products will involve combining Verily's technology with the Company's technology to create an end to end system.
-Under the terms of the Collaboration Agreement, the Company paid Verily an upfront fee of \$5.0 million in cash, which is included in accrued liabilities as of September 30, 2019.
-In addition, the Company has agreed to make additional payments to Verily up to an aggregate of \$12.75 million in milestone payments upon achievement of various development and regulatory milestones over the 24 months of the Collaboration Agreement, which payments will be made in cash to Verily.
+The Company and Verily will develop certain next-generation atrial fibrillation ("AF") screening, detection, or monitoring products pursuant to the Development Agreement, which products will involve combining Verily and the Company's technology platforms and capabilities.
+Under the terms of the Development Agreement, the Company paid Verily an upfront fee of \$5.0 million in 2019.
+In addition, the Company has agreed to make additional payments to Verily up to an aggregate of \$12.75 million in milestone payments upon achievement of various development and regulatory milestones over the 24 months of the Development Agreement, which payments will be made in cash to Verily.
+During the year ended December 31, 2019 the Company achieved a milestone resulting in additional expense of \$1.0 million which was included in accounts payable as of December 31, 2019 and paid in the first quarter of 2020.
+No additional milestones were achieved during the three months ended March 31, 2020.

-The Collaboration Agreement provides each party with licenses to use certain intellectual property of the other party for development activities in the field of AF screening, detection, or monitoring.
+The Development Agreement provides each party with licenses to use certain intellectual property of the other party for development activities in the field of AF screening, detection, or monitoring.
 Ownership of developed intellectual property will be allocated to the Company or Verily depending on the subject matter of the underlying developed intellectual property, and, for certain subject matter, shall be jointly owned.